 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing educational services outside China.
 The Group's offshore holding companies are not educational institutions and do not provide educational services outside China.
 Accordingly, the Group's offshore holding companies are not allowed to directly engage in the education business in China.
 To comply with PRC laws and regulations, the Group conducts all of its junior ELT business in China through the VIEs.
 The VIEs hold the requisite licenses and permits necessary to conduct the Group's junior ELT business.
 In addition, the VIEs hold leases and other assets necessary to operate the Group's schools, employ teachers and generate substantially all of the Group's revenues.
 Despite the lack of technical majority ownership, the Company has effective control of the VIE through a series of contractual arrangements (the "Contractual Agreements") and a parent-subsidiary relationship exists between the Company and the VIE.
 The equity interests of the VIE are legally held by PRC individuals (the "Nominee Shareholders").
-Through the Contractual Agreements, the nominee shareholders of the VIE effectively assign all their voting rights underlying their equity interests in the VIE to the Company, and therefore, the Company has the power to direct the activities of the VIE that most significantly impact its economic performance.
-The Company also has the right to receive economic benefits from the VIE that potentially could be significant to the VIE.
+Through the Contractual Agreements, the nominee shareholders of the VIE effectively assign all their voting rights underlying their equity interests in the VIE to the Company, and therefore, the Company has the power to direct the activities of the VIE that most significant to the VIE.
 Based on the above, the Company consolidates the VIE in accordance with SEC Regulation SX-3A-02 and Accounting Standards Codification ("ASC") 810-10, Consolidation: Overall.